dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/dwallet_2pc_mpc_coordinator_inner.md

 Encryption keys facilitate secure data transfer between accounts on the Ika by ensuring that sensitive information remains confidential during transmission.

 Each address on the Ika is associated with a unique encryption key.
-When an external party intends to send encrypted data to a particular account, they use the recipient's encryption key to encrypt the data.
+When a user intends to send encrypted data (i.e. when sharing the secret key share to grant access and/or transfer a dWallet) to another user, they use the recipient's encryption key to encrypt the data.
 The recipient is then the sole entity capable of decrypting and accessing this information, ensuring secure, end-to-end encryption.

 <pre><code><b>public</b> <b>struct</b> <a href="../ika_system/dwallet_2pc_mpc_coordinator_inner.md#(ika_system=0x0)_dwallet_2pc_mpc_coordinator_inner_EncryptionKey">EncryptionKey</a> <b>has</b> key, store